 Ensured access to essential services

-Every community in Utah has felt the shock, between the March earthquake and the reverberating impact of this global pandemic, severe gaps have opened up between refugees and basic needs.
-Thanks to our combined efforts with valued community partners and supporters, the IRC in Salt Lake City distributed 300 emergency kits filled with nutritious food, important cleaning supplies and hygiene basics for families.
+Every community in Utah has felt the shock, between the March earthquake and the impact of this global pandemic, severe gaps have opened up between refugees and basic needs.
+Thanks to our combined efforts with valued community partners and supporters, the IRC in Salt Lake City distributed hundreds of emergency kits filled with food staples, important cleaning supplies and hygiene basics for families.

 Helped families impacted by interruptions to employment and unexpected leaves of absence

-Secured ways for children to continue their education
+Secured options for children to continue their education

 Many refugee families face the same challenges other Utahns face: their kids need to progress in their education from home.
 Our education team quickly took action, delivering over 100 laptops, some generously donated, and reaching out to families to ensure they have a reliable internet connection.
 In collaboration with multiple school districts, the team continues to help families access the school work, better understand new online platforms, and connect parents and students with resources specific to their needs.

 From online youth tutoring to innovative learning hub supports, IRC staff and volunteers support students in their academic pursuits, no matter the challenges.

 Worked with entrepreneurs to protect the future success of their small businesses

 Despite the unique barriers presented by the pandemic, New Roots has established a new farmer’s market at the IRC in Salt Lake City office.
 Additionally, the Sunnyvale Farmers Market location is run collaboratively by refugee farmers participating in the program.
 New Roots farmers are producing record-setting this year sales by establishing relationships with customers directly.